 It’s a mystery … even though they have a list of things they would like to see the home have they usually settle for something less.

-They are emotionally invested and their emotions cloud their judgment in most cases.
+They are emotionally invested, and that clouds their judgment in most cases.
 Even before they purchase the home, the best inspection in the world may not reveal what’s really hiding behind those walls, inside that person.

 People marry people that they don’t really know.